DaoCloud/DaoCloud-docs/docs/en/docs/blogs/daocloud_k8s.md

 DaoCloud utilizes its practical experience across industries to contribute to Kubernetes-related open source projects, with an aim of making cloud native technologies, represented by Kubernetes, better function in production environment.

-<table><tr><td bgcolor=green>
+!!! note ""

     "DaoCloud, as one of the first cloud-native technology training partners certified by CNCF, will continue to carry out trainings to help more companies find their best ways for going to the cloud."

     Song Zheng,

     Technology GM of DaoCloud

-</td></tr></table>

 Enterprise users need a global optimal solution, which can be understood as an inclusive platform that can maximize the advantages of multi-cloud management, application delivery, observability, cloud-edge collaboration, microservice governance, application store, and data services.
 In today's cloud native ecosystem, these functions cannot be achieved without Kubernetes as the underlying container orchestration tool.
 Therefore, Kubernetes is crucial to DaoCloud's mission of finding the optimal solution in the digital world, and all future product development will continue to be based on Kubernetes.